lpsinger/userguide/analysis/searches.rst

 with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.

+**MLy** ("Emily") [#MLy]_ is a machine-learning-based search for generic sub-second-duration transient gravitational wave signals in the 20 Hz to 500 Hz frequency band.
+MLy works by passing data from the Hanford-Livingston-Virgo or Hanford-Livingston networks through a pair of convolutional neural networks (CNNs) trained to recognize signals that are simultaneous (up to the light travel time across the network) and coherent between detectors.
+The training uses randomly generated test signals rather than specific signal models, giving MLy sensitivity to a wide range of signal morphologies.
+Events are ranked by their combined CNN scores.
+MLy constructs a sky map of the direction to the source using a maximum-likelihood approach.

 Coincident with External Trigger Search
 ---------------------------------------